 That circular sticker is one of the liquid contact indicators Apple techs use to determine whether liquid has come into contact with your iPhone.
 I’m not here to play the blame game, but if that white dot has turned red, your iPhone has come into contact with liquid at some point, and that can explain the cause of the issue.

-Before we rule out a software issue, try resetting the Network Settings on your iPhone by going to Settings -> General -> Reset -> Reset Network Settings.
+Before we rule out a software issue, try resetting the Network Settings on your iPhone by going to Settings -> General -> Transfer or Reset iPhone -> Reset -> Reset Network Settings.
+Resetting the network settings restores your iPhone’s Wi-Fi, Virtual Private Network, and other network settings to factory defaults.

 What If ‘Reset Network Settings’ Doesn’t Fix My iPhone’s Wi-Fi Antenna?